kubernetes/website/content/en/docs/contribute/intermediate.md

     accuracy of the documentation modified or introduced in the PR.{{< /note >}}

-- An approver reviews pull request content for docs quality and adherence to SIG Docs guidelines, such as the
+- An approver reviews pull request content for docs quality and adherence to SIG Docs guidelines found in the Content and Style guides.
-  [style guide](/docs/contribute/style/style-guide).
 Only people listed as approvers in the [`OWNERS`](https://github.com/kubernetes/website/blob/master/OWNERS) file can approve a PR.
 To approve a PR, leave an `/approve` comment on the PR.